harikrishnan-kp/Raspberry-pi-rain-gauge/README.md

 Raspberry pi GPIO 13 and GND pins are connected to two wires from read switch of davis mechanical rain gauge.Raspberry pi is powered by a 5v,15ah lithium-ion battery pack.a 100w solar panel with charge controller is used for recharging.Data collection is achieved by connecting raspberry pi with a nearby router using ethernet cable(we can also use wifi for connecting to router).secure shell (SSH) protocol is used for transferring data to our computer system.

 ## Software setup
-Install **Rpi.GPIO** library in raspberry pi.it is a library for detecting interrupts in raspberry pi.
+Install **Rpi.GPIO** library in raspberry pi for detecting interrupts.
 ```console
 pip install Rpi.GPIO
 ```